alexeysp11/delivery-service-csharp/docs/processes/courier/deliverorder.md

 Read this in other languages: [English](courier.deliverorder.md), [Russian/Русский](courier.deliverorder.ru.md).

-Courier client application: deliver order
+Courier client application: deliver order.

 The description of the **client application** is presented at [this link](../../frontend/courierclient.md).